matanmarkind/rsbot/mouse/README.md

-This directory is dedicated to mouse movements for the RS bot.
+This crate is dedicated to mouse movements for the RS bot.
 In it there are 2 portions: prep work needed to "seed" the mouse controller, the controller used during play.